syedatif4118/syedatif4118/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently interning at a startup as Software Engineer Trainee
+- 🔭 I’m currently working at a startup as Software Engineer / Android Developer

 - 🌱 I’m currently learning **Everything😂.**